tcelestino/tech-blog/src/posts/terraformando-tudo-3.html.md

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-aws_instance.frenzy-co-prod: Refreshing state...
+aws_instance.elo7-ec2-example: Refreshing state...
 (ID: i-a1b2c3)

 No changes.
 Infrastructure is up-to-date.
 This means that Terraform could not detect any differences between your configuration and